parisd1992/FirstAdventure/README.md

 It's been really fun learning C++ over the past few weeks.

-My favourite part has been the freedom and control it gives to developers when doing pretty much anything.
+My favourite part has been the freedom and control it gives to developers when doing pretty much anything (see "Instance Creation On Stack vs Heap" for an example).

 I enjoy the challenge of understanding how the compiler works, how my code is executed by the Operating System, and how I can make it more efficient whilst keeping it easy to understand.